primearwyn/Twine-kara-JSON/README.md

 ## Setup

-From the Twine 2 homescreen, select Formats and then Add a New Format.
-At the prompt, paste in the address below:
+From the Twine 2 homescreen, select the Twine Menu, then "Story Format". "+ Add" a New Format.
+At the prompt, "Paste in the address below": https://cdn.githubraw.com/BL-MSCH-C220/JTwine-to-JSON/main/format.js

 ## Export

 Once you’ve installed format, enter your story and choose Change Story Format.
 Select the new format and return to your story.
-Selecting Play will export a JSON file.
+Selecting Play will generate a JSON file in your browser.
+It can then be copied for use elsewhere.

-From within your story, set the story format to Twison.
-Choosing “Play” will now give you a JSON file.

 ## Example Output
 ```